cschunsiu/Notecard-Flipping/README.md

 ## Built With

-*Java it uses Java Swing to build the GUI interface for the users *sqlite it uses a light weight database to store data for the users
+Java it uses Java Swing to build the GUI interface for the users Sqlite it uses a light weight database to store data for the users